-Piers and old timbers forced us to go further out into the river than we really wanted to go.
-It was impossible to hug the shoreline which would have been much safer.
+It was impossible to hug the shoreline which would have been much safer due to piers and old timbers forcing us to go further out into the river than we really wanted to go.
 The rebound waves off the piers and wharfs were annoying especially when the wash of a boat was hitting us at the same time.
 Fishermen cast their lines from some of these piers which again created a problem because they cast them way out into the river which we had to avoid.
 John managed to catch two lines and had to back up and untangle and cope with the wash.

 Although there were hundreds of apartments on the New Jersey side there was no one sitting on their balconies enjoying the morning sun.
 It was so strange, it was as if they were all deserted.
 There were however lots of runners and cyclists pacing the river paths.

 Helicopters, ferries, barges and boats start to move as the city wakes up.

 We had a bit of relief from the ferries for a very short time between the city and the business district where the tourist ferries go to the Statue of Liberty and Ellis Island.
 Then all hell broke loose.
 Pleasure boats and yachts had now joined the barges, ships and ferries so the river was quite a spectacle if you were viewing it from land.

 If the wind hadn’t created a rough river in the first place it might have been a good paddle but I must admit I was feeling a little guilty paddling through the area with so many ferries around but we had organised our pick up point to be 2 kilometres from the Statue of Liberty so we couldn’t just pull out, which was just about impossible anyway with the high concrete walls.
 The last time I paddled in New York and around the Statue of Liberty and beyond, it was a lot easier with less traffic.